 Start by asking the right questions

-You may be just as overexcited at the prospect of buying your fist guitar.
+You may be just as overexcited at the prospect of buying your first guitar.
 Hey, that’s absolutely natural!
 Your enthusiasm can serve as fuel.
-But, first you have to ask yourself a few simple questions and answer them honestly.
+But, first, you have to ask yourself a few simple questions and answer them honestly.

 - Do I want to play guitar as a hobby, or do I want to take this more seriously in the future?